cabrerahector/wordpress-popular-posts/readme.txt

 = -SHORTCODE- =

 If you want to use Wordpress Popular Posts on your pages (a "Hall of Fame" page, for example) please use the shortcode `[wpp]`.
-Parameters are **optional**, however you can use them if needed.
-You can find the complete list of the parameters via *wp-admin > Settings > Wordpress Popular Posts > FAQ*.
+By default, it'll list the **most viewed posts** (up to 10) in the last 24 hours.
+However, you can change the output and the time range by passing parameters to the shortcode (**optional**).
+You can find the full list of available parameters via *wp-admin > Settings > Wordpress Popular Posts > FAQ*.

 **Usage:**